 The building owner is legally responsible for putting right any damage caused by carrying out the works, even if the damage is caused by a contractor.

-The Act allows for the same surveyor to be appointed by both the building owner and the adjoining owner (known as an ‘Agreed Surveyor’) but often adjoining owners prefer to appoint a surveyor they have chosen.
+The Act allows for the same surveyor to be appointed by both the building owner and the adjoining owner.
+This is termed an ‘Agreed Surveyor’.
+However adjoining owners often prefer to appoint a surveyor they have chosen to protect their property.

 What rights does an Adjoining Owner have?

 Under the Party Wall Act an Adjoining Owner has the right to :